InQBarna/statoscope/README.md

 * **State management**

-    State and mutation of state using synchronous events is implemented by the Store with a single entry point: When events.
+    State and mutation of state using synchronous events is implemented by the Store with a single entry point using `When` events.

 * **Effects**